London boroughs: London borough councils

+Names

+The official legal title of the borough councils is "The Mayor and Burgesses of the London Borough of X" (or "The Lord Mayor and Citizens of the City of Westminster").
+The Local Government Act 1972 provided a mechanism for councils to change their names and that of their boroughs.
+This was used by the London Borough of Hammersmith (changed to Hammersmith and Fulham) on 1 April 1979 and the London Borough of Barking (changed to Barking and Dagenham) on 1 January 1980.
+Borough names formed by combining two locality names had been discouraged when the boroughs were created.

+Services

-The London boroughs are administered by London borough councils (sometimes abbreviated LBCs), which are elected every four years.
-They are the principal local authorities in London and are responsible for running most local services, such as schools, social services, waste collection and roads.
+London borough councils are responsible for running most local services, such as schools, social services, waste collection and roads.
 Some London-wide services are run by the Greater London Authority, and some services and lobbying of government are pooled within London Councils.
 Some councils group together for services such as waste collection and disposal.
 The boroughs are local government districts and have similar functions to metropolitan boroughs.
-Each borough council is a local education authority.
+Each borough council is a local education authority and local planning authority.
+(Note: The City of London Corporation, Greater London Authority and mayoral development corporations are also planning authorities.)